Venice Weather January Averages, Italy

-Weather Averages for Venice in January
+What's the Weather Like in Venice in January

-The average temperature ranges 32F, reaching a high of around 6°C (that's about 43°F), and dipping as low as -1°C (about 30°F).
+The average temperature ranges 32F, reaching a high of around 6°C (that's about 43°F) and dipping as low as -1°C (about 30°F).

 There are only about 9 hours of average daily sunshine.
 The length of day increases slightly over the month by about 1.8 minutes a day from the beginning to the end of the month.
 The longest day is January 1, with 8:46 hours of sunlight; the shortest is January 31, with 9:42 hours of sunlight.

-The average sea temperature is only 11°C (about 52°F) so you definitely will not be going swimming!
+The average sea temperature is only 11°C (about 52°F) so you definitely will not be going swimming.
 Warm clothing such as hats, gloves and scarves would be appropriate during your visit.

 You can expect to experience rain on an average of 9 days in this month.
 The average monthly rain is around 58mm.
 Each day there is about 32% chance of precipitation, occurring as moderate or light rain.

 The skies above Venice in January are typically partly cloudy, with a gradual small decrease of cloud cover by about 7%.
 Humidity ranges from mildly humid (62%) to very humid (93%), being so close to the Alps and the Sea.
-Around mid-month humidity is about 90%, and drops off drier gradually the later in the month, around 78% on average.
+Around mid-month humidity is about 90% and drops off drier gradually the later in the month, around 78% on average.

 Daily wind speed averages vary from no wind to 7 mph (calm to light breeze) or about 8 knots.
 Winds typically blow in from the northeast, sometimes from the north.

-Visitors who enjoy the extravagant will do well to book a room at the ornate Ca' Sagredo Hotel (Campo Santa Sofia, 4198/4199), with its luxury 5-star rooms lined with gilding and stucco.
-The location can't be beat, located between the Ca' d'Oro and Rialto Bridge and just a few minutes from the market and St. Mark's Square.
+Visitors who enjoy the extravagant will do well to book a room at the ornate Ca' Sagredo Hotel (Campo Santa Sofia, 4198/4199) with its luxury 5-star rooms lined with gilding and stucco.
+The location can't be beat, situated between the Ca' d'Oro and Rialto Bridge and just a few minutes from the market and St. Mark's Square.
 The on-site restaurant, L'Alcova is open year round from noon to midnight, with panoramic views of the Grand Canal.

 A luxury 4-star option is the Hotel Colombina (Calle del Remedio 4416), located just a few steps from St. Mark's Square that boasts views of the Bridge of Sighs and San Marco Basilica.
 All 32 rooms are equipped with bathroom, minibar, A/C and LCD satellite TV.
 The hotel is directly accessible by boat via the hotel's private water landing.
 Three suites for couples who need extra space and families are available for use with lounge area and sofa.